Direct Payments for Disabled Children

 Ordinarily, planning for social care transition starts on or after a young person 16th Birthday in accordance with the Transition Pathway for Disabled Children in order that their transition to adulthood is recognised and that they receive support in their own right as opposed to through a nominated parent or carer.
-Any delays in Transition after the age of 18 need to be notified to the relevant Group Manager and Head of Service.
+Any delays in Transition after the age of 18 need to be notified to the relevant Service Manager and Head of Service.

 4. The Use of Direct Payments